-The policies contained in this Plan shall apply to the lands shown in Figure 1: Study Area, as the Vaughan Mills Centre Secondary Plan area.
+The policies contained in this Plan shall apply to the lands within the Plan Area Boundary identified in Schedule A: Plan Area, and shall be referred to as the Vaughan Mills Centre Secondary Plan area.
 Except as otherwise provided herein, the policies of this Plan shall supersede the policies of any other area or site specific Official Plan Amendment which is in force for the subject lands on the date of the approval of this Plan.
-Although this plan will not be in force until approved by York Region

-Council, or the Ontario Municipal Board in the event of an appeal, City staff will use it to guide their review of development applications and other proposals for the Vaughan Mills Centre.
+Although this plan will not be in force until approved by York Region Council, or the Ontario Municipal Board in the event of an appeal, City staff will use it to guide their review of development applications and other proposals for the Vaughan Mills Centre.